Fritton Lake: Current uses and amenity

-Admittance
+Access

 Fritton Lake is a private members' club and holiday resort; non-members are not admitted other than as guests of members, or as holidaymakers staying in the retreats on site.

 Events

 Fritton Lake Triathlon includes an open-water swim in the lake.
 Unseen reeds in parts of the lake mean that unsupervised swimming has been flagged by the owners as dangerous and forbidden.